Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

-# Lightstreamer Portfolio Demo Adapter for .NET #
+# Lightstreamer - Portfolio Demo .NET Adapter #

 This project contains the source code and all the resources needed to install a .NET version of the Portfolio Data and Metadata Adapters.

 ## Dig the code ##
 The application is divided into 7 main classes.

-* <b>PortfolioDataAdapter.cs</b>: this is a C#/.NET porting of the [Portfolio Demo Data Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java).
+* <b>PortfolioDataAdapter.cs</b>: this is a C#/.NET porting of the [Lightstreamer - Portfolio Demo - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java).
 It inherits from the <i>IDataProvider</i> interface and calls back Lightstreamer through the IItemEventListener interface.
 Use it as a starting point to implement your custom data adapter in case of <b>COMMAND</b> mode subscription.<br>
-* <b>PortfolioBasedProvider.cs</b>: this is a C#/.NET porting of the [Portfolio Demo Metadata adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java).
+* <b>PortfolioBasedProvider.cs</b>: this is a C#/.NET porting of the Metadata Adapter in [Lightstreamer - Portfolio Demo - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java).
 It inherits from the <b>LiteralBasedProvider</b>, which is enough for all demo clients.
 In addition, it implements the NotifyUserMessage method, in order to handle <b>sendMessage</b> requests from the Portfolio Demo client.
 This allows the Portfolio Demo client to use <b>sendMessage</b> in order to submit buy/sell orders to the (simulated) portfolio feed used by the Portfolio Data Adapter.<br>
-* <b>LiteralBasedProvider.cs</b>: this is a C#/.NET implementation of the [LiteralBasedProvider Metadata Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
+* <b>LiteralBasedProvider.cs</b>: this is a C#/.NET implementation of the `LiteralBasedProvider` Metadata Adapter in [Lightstreamer - Reusable Metadata Adapters - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
 It inherits from the IMetadataProvider interface.
 It can be used as a starting point to implement your custom metadata adapter.<br>
 * <b>PortfolioFeed.cs</b>: used to receive data from the simulated portfolio feed in an asynchronous way.
 * <b>NotificationQueue.cs</b>: used to provide an executor of tasks in a single dedicated thread.<br>
 * <b>StandaloneAdaptersLauncher.cs</b>: this is a stand-alone executable that launches both the Data Adapter and the Metadata Adapter for the .NET Portfolio Demo example.
 It redirects sockets connections from Lightstreamer to the .NET Servers implemented in the LS .NET SDK library and does not rely on the .NET Server wrapper provided.<br>